omerkarslioglu/small_soc/README.md

 ---

-Please, do not hesitate to ask me any question on your mind.
+Please, do not hesitate to ask me any question in your mind.

 omerkarsliogluu@gmail.com